 The best month to visit Poland is May or September.

 With the cold winter left long behind, May brings (finally!) warm temperatures to much of Poland.
 Although generally rainier than April, the temperature boost in May is enough to give it a thumbs up over visiting earlier in the spring.

-Firmly in the shoulder season, May is a fantastic time to go to Poland for escaping the crowds of summer.
-Tourism numbers in Poland are much lower in May than in June when high season ramps up.
+Firmly in the shoulder season, May is a fantastic time to go to Poland to escape the crowds of summer.
+Tourism numbers in Poland are much lower in May than in June when the high season ramps up.

 The result is better availability for accommodations and cheaper prices.
-May is also much drier than summer when rainshowers collude with intense heat and humidity to sully your travel experience.
+May is also much drier than in summer when rain showers collude with intense heat and humidity to sully your travel experience.

 Like May, September sits in the tourism shoulder season.
 Most of the crowds that swarm popular Polish destinations like Krakow have returned home by September, leaving the country ripe for off-season exploration.

 Temperatures throughout Poland are still warm and comfortable in September.
 Rainfall also slopes down to more manageable and drier levels compared to the hot and wet Polish summer.
 September is, on the whole, even drier than May, especially in Zakopane and the High Tatras, even if slightly cooler.